Vacation. Holidays. Sick time. PTO. Learn how small businesses are handling their employees’ time away from work

 3. What are my options?

-A variety of methods are available for creating a PTO policy and for deciding what will be offered.
+There are a variety of methods for creating a PTO policy and for deciding what will be offered.
 The first step, Paychex suggests, is to determine an appropriate number of days off.
 This can be done by analyzing patterns in staffing needs and looking at the PTO policies of other companies in similar industries and size.

 If a smaller company decides it can’t afford to be short-staffed and offers paid time off, employers can still give their employees a break with a more flexible schedule, according to SHRM.
 This includes allowing employees to work from home or to leave early for personal or family obligations.

 Any time-off policy needs to be in a written format and given to employees so they understand it and can ask questions, according to Paychex.
 This can be done at an annual benefits review meeting or by including the information in an employee handbook.
 Employees will want to know how many hours/days off they’ll receive, how the PTO will be dispersed, how they will request time off, how much time they must give in advance, how they receive approval, and what happens with unused time.